DanielMSchmidt/workshopManager/README.md

 ## Configuration
 (via .env with foreman or your local Enviroment)

-- Add GOOGLE_ANALYTICS_TRACKING_CODE to add a google analytics s
+- Add GOOGLE_ANALYTICS_TRACKING_CODE to add a google analytics

 ## Roadmap